dnanexus/dxfuse/README.md

 ```

 Note that files may be hard linked from several projects.
 These will appear as a single inode with
 a link count greater than one.

-The filesystem logs are written to `/var/log/dxfs2.log`.
-To get more information in the log, use the `-verbose` flag.
+# Common problems

+If a project appears empty, or is missing files, it could be that the dnanexus token does not have permissions for it.
+Try to see if you can do `dx ls YOUR_PROJECT:`.

 # Related projects